1954 New Zealand general election

 The 1954 New Zealand general election was a nationwide vote to determine the shape of the New Zealand Parliament's 31st term.
 It saw the governing National Party remain in office, but with a slightly reduced majority.
 It also saw the debut of the new Social Credit Party, which won more than eleven percent of the vote but failed to win a seat.

 Background

 The National Party had formed its first administration after the 1949 elections.
 It had then been re-elected by a large margin amid the industrial disputes of the 1951 election.
 The Prime Minister, Sidney Holland, was popular in many sectors of society for his strong line against striking dockworkers and coalminers, while Labour's leader, Walter Nash, had been criticised for his failure to take a firm stand on the issue.
 Labour was troubled by internal disputes, with Nash subjected to an unsuccessful leadership challenge only a few months before the election.
 For the election, the National government adopted a "steady as she goes" approach, saying that the country was in good hands and did not need any major policy realignments.

+Nash tried to make the election about the issue of cost-of-living with most of Labour's campaign promises being financial policies.
+He frequently highlighted the fact that in 1949 National had promised to "make the pound go further" but five years on what cost £1 (20 shillings) now cost 28 shillings.
+Labour's campaign promises included raising the child allowance to 15 shillings a week, housing loans with only 3% interest and the introduction of a PAYE income taxation system.
+After a slow start to his campaign, things improved for Nash towards the end of his campaign.
+This was evidenced by his audiences becoming more enthusiastic such as one meeting held at the Auckland Town Hall where a crowd of 10,000 impatiently telling the first speaker, trade union president Fintan Patrick Walsh, to sit down and a chant of "we want Walter" breaking out.

+The Social Credit campaign meetings aroused far more public interest than those of the main parties.
+A common public perception was Labour and National were increasingly close to each other on policies compared to the substantial policy differences in the 1930s.
+In an attempt to counter the public enthusiasm to Social Credit, Labour promised mid-campaign to make the state the sole authority for the issue of credit and currency.

+Contemporary commentary in The New Zealand Listener noted the unusually quiet tone of the 1954 campaign, observing that while the absence of controversy may have led some to worry about public apathy, the gravity of electing a government still carried democratic weight.
+The article suggested that the electorate's familiarity with the major parties’ policies, combined with an educated public and increased access to political debate through radio broadcasts, meant that voters could make informed decisions even without attending campaign meetings in person.